STIMALiU/ml-reading-group/README.md

 * One or two people are designated the host for each topic (two sessions).
 They are responsible for choosing the papers to be discussed and for leading the discussion during the session.
 * We meet Wednesdays 10:15-12:00 on odd weeks.
 * We will meet in Thomas Bayes, B-building ([map](https://www.ida.liu.se/department/location/search.en.shtml?keyword=thomas+bayes)).
+* To stimulate discussions we ask you to write down two observations about the paper and bring them to the session.
+This could be something you liked, disliked, did not understand, a connection you made or something else entirely.

 ## Host intstructions
 * Choose one paper for each session related to your topic that you think would be interesting to discuss in the reading group.
 In order to set a focus for the reading group we came up with the following short guidelines for how to choose papers: